mintapi/mintapi/README.md

 pip install mintapi
 ```

-If you do not want to manually find and provide your Mint session cookies, as described below, then please also install `selenium` and `chromedriver`:
+If you do not want to manually find and provide your Mint session cookies, as described below, then please also install `selenium` and `chromedriver` (version 59+ if you want to use headless mode):
 ```shell
 pip install selenium
 brew install chromedriver # or sudo apt-get install chromium-chromedriver on Ubuntu/Debian